egel-lang/egel-lang.github.io/index.md

 The interpreter seems to have something between a naive Lisp and Python performance though that can vary widly.
-To some extent, the interpreter is a C++ Standard Library performance checker and on the FSF compile farm the 'million.eg' (summation of a list of the first million natural numbers) microbenchmark results in anything between 1 min 22 secs on sparc64 to 6 secs on Apple Silicon.
+To some extent, the interpreter is a C++ Standard Library and microprocessor architecture performance checker and on the FSF compile farm the 'million.eg' (summation of a list of the first million natural numbers) microbenchmark results in anything between 1 min 22 secs on sparc64 to 6 secs on Apple Silicon.